AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 The default file is automatically updated using the node update script or the `asl-node-diff` script.

-The `extnodefile` key/value supports multiple file names.
-In some cases, you may want the default file along with a static locally maintained node file.
+The `extnodefile=` option supports multiple file names.
+In some cases, you may want the default file, along with a static locally maintained node file.
 Multiple file names can be entered by separating them with a comma.
 A maximum of 100 external files can be specified.

+Sample:

 ```
 extnodefile=/var/lib/asterisk/rpt_extnodes,/var/lib/asterisk/myrpt_extnodes
 ```

-If a custom `extnodefile` is used, it must have the section header `[extnodes]` or a custom header as described in [extnodes](#extnodes).
+If a custom `extnodefile=` is used, it must have the section header `[extnodes]` or a custom header as described in [extnodes](#extnodes).

 **This option does not appear in the default `rpt.conf`.**

 ### extnodes=
-The `extnodes` option allows you to set the section name used for `[extnodes]` in the `rpt_extnodes` file.
+This option allows you to set the section name used for `[extnodes]` in the `rpt_extnodes` file.
 The default value is `extnodes`.
 This translates to `[extnodes]` section header.

+Sample:

 ```
 extnodes=myextnodes